byoda/byoda-python/README.md

      --pass $PASSPHRASE \
     https://$ACCOUNT_FQDN/api/v1/pod/member/service_id/$SERVICE_ADDR_ID/version/1 | jq .
 ```
 The pod returns amongst others the cert & key that you can use to call the APIs on the pod for that specific membershp.
+In addition to using cert-based authentication, the pod also has an API that accepts HTTP Basic Authentication and returns a JWT.

 We can confirm that our pod has joined the service with:
 ```